Choosing the right resume format is important to get you noticed. Learn all about the different resume formats in this free lesson.

-With hiring managers or other staffing professionals spending so little time on your resume in their first pass, it is very important to make sure your resume makes the best impression possible.
-One way to do that is to choose the resume format that best highlights your experience, education, and skills.
+With hiring managers and other staffing professionals spending so little time on your resume in their first pass, it is crucial to make sure your resume makes the best initial impression.
+One way to do this is to choose the resume format that best highlights your experience, education, and skills.

-In this lesson, we will explore the various ways key information is presented on a chronological, functional, and combination resume.
+In this lesson, we will explore the various ways key information is presented in chronological, functional, and combination resumes.

 The chronological resume works best for job seekers who:

-Click on the buttons in the interactive to learn more about the Chronological resume format.
-Visit the Resume Gallery to see a full view of the bookkeeper sample resume used in this interactive.
+Click the buttons in the interactive below to learn more about the chronological resume format.

 On a chronological resume, every job that is listed should be written in a way that makes it relevant to the position you are seeking.

 Joe tailored his clerk and teller positions with cash transaction language that related to bookkeeping.
 Also, by including these experiences, he has shown a steady work history since 2003.

 A less popular resume format among recruiters and hiring staff, the functional resume highlights your skills without revealing the dates associated with your job history.
 The functional resume minimizes specific job titles and eliminates dates of employment while emphasizing your abilities and skills by placing them in functional skill categories.